-Meet FEP Program learning objectives through continued support for curriculum enhancements ― Many of SILT’s members are also in charge of curriculum improvements.
-Members who have curriculum duties work directly with other student employees and faculty.
+Meet FYE Program learning objectives through continued support for curriculum enhancements ― Many of SILT's members are also involved with curriculum updates, working directly with faculty and other student employees to continuously improve the FEP program.

-Provide professional development opportunities for student employees ― The FEP Program offers professional development opportunities to student employees through activities and services provided by SILT.
+Provide professional development opportunities for student employees ― The FYE Program offers professional development opportunities to student employees through activities and services provided by SILT.

 Department Outreach ― SILT is called upon to represent the department to outside institutions and industry partners.
 This takes the form of hosting lab demonstrations, curriculum discussions, and creating recruitment materials.